Author Archives: Sunset River Gallery

 • If more than one email is necessary, make sure to let us know how many emails are being sent.

-• Name, where you live, phone number, best email to reach you, biography in third person (300 word max) (click here for requirements and sample bio), and artist statement in first person (100 word max).
+• Name, where you live, phone number, best email to reach you, biography in third person (300 word max) (click here for sample bio), and artist statement in first person (100 word max).

 • Work must be current and you must be actively creating art.